 Welfare Watch

-Welfare Watch are dedicated student volunteers, aimed at making your night our in Rubix safer.
-Based in the Front Room, Welfare Watch are there to support you when you have been asked to leave Rubix, or if you are not allowed into Rubix.
+Welfare Watch are dedicated student volunteers, aimed at making your night out in Rubix safer.
+Based in the Students’ Union building, Welfare Watch are there to support you when you have been asked to leave Rubix, or if you are not allowed into Rubix.
 Armed with sick bowls and phone chargers, they have everything you need to stay safe, and warm, whilst you sober up or wait for your friends to end their night.

 Find Welfare Watch in the Front Room every Wednesday for Citrus and Friday for Flirt!